Endodontics

 Endodontics is the branch of dentistry that is concerned with the morphology, physiology and pathology of the human dental pulp and periradicular tissues.

-The School of Dental Medicine offers a certificate program that includes clinical training, courses, teaching and research.
+The advanced education certificate program in endodontics encompasses clinical training, courses, teaching and research.

 Email: rcohen@buffalo.edu